Elysium-Wonderland/Justice-Universe/docs/index.md

 ```
 justcli query account <account_address>
 ```
-> Warning Note: When you query an account balance with zero JT, you will get this error: No account with address <account_cosmos> was found in the state.
+> Warning Note: When you query an account balance with zero JT, you will get this error: No account with address <account_address> was found in the state.
 This can also happen if you fund the account before your node has fully synced with the chain.
 These are both normal.

 ### Send JT
 The following command could be used to send coins from one account to another: